Chainfire/bar-arm64/asahi.md

 In essence on my box (2 efficiency cores, 2x4 performance cores), it is binding cores 2-5 out of 0-9.

+#### Settings

+Getting the best FPS depends on your settings as always.

+One setting in particular kills performance: `Map edge extension`.
+You will find it under `Graphics` settings when you enable `Advanced` mode.

+This setting can quarter FPS when enabled.
+While I don't know for sure why this happens, it does use a geometry shader, and on Asahi Linux those are emulated using compute shaders.

 #### Desync testing

 The patches have been tested against tag `2025.04.08` and played this replay